NicoJG/MastersThesis_Journal/Diary.md

 - I noticed that the facto $T-v^2$ appears infront of the first 3 rows of this matrix
 - After talking with Oskar we think it might be possible to use this singularity to eliminate 3 of the first order quantities since the derivatives should be finite at the sonic radius.
 Tomorrow I will try to use sympy to see if the system of equations for the singularity is useful somehow
 - Otherwise I will use the sympy expression for the matrix to calculate the matrix in every step
+- Had a meeting with Josefine Proll, about a potential PhD in Greifswald
+	- She will connect theory and experiment
+	- I have to write her a summary of what my skills are, what I expect to learn and what skills I want to use

+## 2024-02-15

+- Using sympy, I rederived the singularity of the zeroth order ode (using L'Hopitals rule), to check it and to see how I can do it in sympy
+- Using sympy, I derived the first 3 rows of C at the sonic radius
+	- this matrix has rank 1.
+This means that applied to the first order quantities and setting it to equal 0 (since $T-v^2$ is 0 and the derivatives should be finite), all 3 equations are linearly dependent
+	- this would allow us to eliminate one of the unknown quantities at the sonic radius
+	- however, because of this singularity we would need to find an expression for the derivatives at the sonic radius using L'Hoptials rule
+- Using sympy, I tried to apply L'Hopitals rule on the first 3 rows of C. I am now unsure if I did it correctly.
+	- Lets call the first 3 rows of C : $C_1$
+	- $C_1$ has a common prefactor $1/(T-v^2)$
+	- I removed this prefactor and then calculated the derivative at the sonic radius
+	- Afterwards I also calculated the derivative of $T-v^2$ at the sonic radius and divided the matrix by it
+	- I did NOT apply the matrix on any vector and I think this is where I did it wrong
+	- This way I required that each component of $C_1$ must be finite and that each component times $T-v^2$ is equal to 0
+	- However, the matrix applied to the first order quantities vector must be finite not each matrix element itself
+- I think the singularity is not possible to solve using L'Hopitals rule, since we don't know the values at the sonic radius.
+Or at least it might be to complex to do it this way
+- I might just start bruteforcing the solution to the first order ode.
+Even though it might be possible to eliminate one unknown parameter, this reduction of 1 dimension might not be worth figuring out a way to deal with the singularity
+- The singularity will obviously still be there, but I might just hope that we don't need to evaluate the derivatives exactly at the sonic radius